I am a first-time author and freelance writer with a penchant for penning pieces about anything and everything that interests me.

 Do you want to have a backyard wedding on a budget?
-The good news is, you'll probably save a lot of money; the bad news is, you'll still have to be careful to make sure that your wedding costs don't skyrocket.
+The good news is that you'll probably save a lot of money; the bad news is that you'll still have to be careful to make sure that your wedding costs don't skyrocket.

 A quick note on costs.
 Prices for everything from DJs to tent rentals to photographers vary widely depending if you're in an urban or rural area, how many competitors there are in your region, changing prices of goods, and more.
 To get more precise costs for your wedding, simply plug your own numbers into the formulas provided.

 Also, don't forget that you get what you pay for.
 The lower-end prices quoted for services here are for people hired off of Craigslist or acquaintances who are just getting started in the business.
 Doing research will help you find out what you want to pay for specific items.

 I hope these thoughts on backyard wedding budgets help you out!

 Wedding Food: What Should You Budget?

 Here's the breakdown of what we spent for the wedding reception appetizers and meal:

 - A pig for smoking: $150

 - Four two-pound sirloin steaks for grilling: $50